EVOL-food/Regular-Meal-CMS/README.md

-# Regular Meal CMS - create your food subscriptions website without any line of code!
+# Regular Meal CMS - create your food delivery subscriptions website without any line of code!
 #### Ready-to-use restaurant website and fully-featured content management system for a restaurant that works on a monthly or weekly food delivery subscription system.
 *The project is under development!*
 Stage: ALPHA VERSION